Help! I've Dislocated My Kneecap... Now What?

 When I was going to sleep at night, I did keep the leg brace on (while it was elevated by the pillows), as I was afraid that I would move the wrong way and possibly dislocate it again.

-Because it was just me and my 4-year old daughter in the house, I initially didn't feel comfortable enough to get in the shower with the full leg brace.
+Because it was just me and my young daughter in the house, I initially didn't feel comfortable enough to get in the shower with the full leg brace.
 So for the first week I took sponge baths at the sink.

 Speaking of bath time, it was also a challenge for me to bathe my daughter.
 With the full leg brace on, it was impossible for me to get her into the bathtub, bend over and wash her.